YottaDB/YDBDoc/MessageRecovery/errors.rst

 REPLINSTSECLEN, REPLINSTSECLEN Secondary replication instance name xxxx should be 1 to 15 characters long

 MUPIP Error: This error is issued by any mupip replic -source command that specifies a secondary instance name.
-This error is issued if the secondary instance name was specified either through the -instsecondary qualifier or through the environment variable gtm_repl_instsecondary and if the name was longer than 15 characters or was the empty string.
+This error is issued if the secondary instance name was specified either through the -instsecondary qualifier or through the environment variable ydb_repl_instsecondary and if the name was longer than 15 characters or was the empty string.

 Action: Specify a valid secondary instance name that is 1 to 15 characters long.